-If you disqualify on a Road Test, you must wait seven days before you retest.
-If you have previously passed the Pre-trip Inspection test, you will be required to complete a vehicle safety inspection prior to taking the Road Test.
+If you disqualify on the Road Test for any reason, you must wait at least one week before you retest.
+If you have previously passed the Pre-trip Inspection test, it will be necessary for you to complete a vehicle safety inspection before taking your Road Test, but this inspection will not be scored.